famliy-screen-time/familyscreentime.ca/_posts/2020-05-25-screen-time-focus-group-insights.md

 date: 2020-05-25T01:57:44.332Z
 author: sagetrampleasure
 ---
-When it comes to screen time - including its guidelines for use, and its benefits and potential harms for child development -
+When it comes to screen time - including its guidelines for use, and its benefits and potential harms for child development - any relevant research is very new, and very sparse.
+Since the phenomenon of screen usage by young children is such a recent development in society, we haven't been able to learn from many long-term, good-quality studies telling us a definitive answer of how this will affect young children as they grow.